West Nile fever: Virology

 WNV is one of the Japanese encephalitis antigenic serocomplex of viruses.

 Image reconstructions and cryoelectron microscopy reveal a 45–50 nm virion covered with a relatively smooth protein surface.
 This structure is similar to the dengue fever virus; both belong to the genus Flavivirus within the family Flaviviridae.
 The genetic material of WNV is a positive-sense, single strand of RNA, which is between 11,000 and 12,000 nucleotides long; these genes encode seven nonstructural proteins and three structural proteins.
 The RNA strand is held within a nucleocapsid formed from 12-kDa protein blocks; the capsid is contained within a host-derived membrane altered by two viral membrane proteins.

 West Nile virus has been seen to replicate faster and spread more easily to birds at higher temperatures; one of several ways climate change could affect the epidemiology of this disease.

 Transmission

 The prime method of spread of the West Nile virus (WNV) is the female mosquito.
 In Europe, cats were identified as being hosts for West Nile virus.

 The important mosquito vectors vary according to area; in the United States, Culex pipiens (Eastern United States, and urban and residential areas of the United States north of 36–39°N), Culex tarsalis (Midwest and West), and Culex quinquefasciatus (Southeast) are the main vector species.
+In Europe, Culex pipiens is the principal vector.

 The mosquito species that are most frequently infected with WNV feed primarily on birds.
 Different species of mosquitos take a blood meal from different types of vertebrate hosts, Mosquitoes show further selectivity, exhibiting preference for different species of birds.
 In the United States, WNV mosquito vectors feed preferentially on members of the Corvidae and thrush family.
 Among the preferred species within these families are the American crow, a corvid, and the American robin (Turdus migratorius).